montanadev/librarian/README.md

 1. Go to https://cloud.google.com/docs/authentication/getting-started
 2. Follow the `Creating a service account > Cloud Console` instructions.
 Create a new project, if necessary.
-3. After downloading the JSON key file, move it into this folder, rename it `service-account.json`
+3. After downloading the JSON key file, move it into the librarian folder you just closed, rename it `service-account.json`
 4. Visit the [API library page](https://console.cloud.google.com/apis/library), search for `Cloud Vision API`
 5. Enable the `Cloud Vision API`